atolye15/checklist/checklists/symfony-release-checklist.md

 - [ ] Merge approved pull request
 Then wait for the deployment tool while you enjoy a sip of your ☕️

-- [ ] Visit the application to make sure it is deployed successfully
+- [ ] Test the application to make sure it is deployed successfully